bcgov/data-publication/pages/metadata_providers_guide.md

 1. After filling in the details in the **Create dataset** tab.
 1. Click the **Next: Add Data** to save your changes.

 * Mandatory fields are marked with an *.
+* Not all fields are included for each resource type.
+For a full list see [the table here:](https://github.com/bcgov/data-standards/blob/master/pages/metadata_standards.md#MANDATORY-METADATA-FOR-THE-BC-DATA-CATALOGUE)

 |Data Element|Example(s)|Recommendations|
 |:---|:---|:---|